 The Wexner Center for the Arts is putting forward one of its most ambitious shows to date: Cruzamentos: Contemporary Art in Brazil.
 Wex curators spent years researching emerging artists in Brazil - the exhibition features works in many mediums from 35 artists in all, many making their U.S. debut.
 Cruzamentos is the Portuguese word for "intersections" and the exhibition focuses on how the diverse cultural heritage of has molded its identity.

+Beyond art, the Wex is also bringing some of Brazil's best musicians, dancers and performance artists to Columbus.
 Companhia Urbana de Dança hits the stage Feb.
 28 with eight dance solos that blend hiphop, urban and contemporary styles.
 On April 5, the Wex brings Criollo, the Brazilian hip-hop sensation.
 His music embraces elements of samba, soul, reggae, funk, and Afrobeat, and this show is not to be missed.
 During the whole month of Februray, the Wex is screening Quarta-feira de cinzas/Epilogue continually in its Box theater.
-The film views the Brazilian Carnaval festivities and aftermath from an ant's perspective.
+The film views the Brazilian Carnival festivities and aftermath from an ant's perspective.
 This is just a small sampling of the blockbuster events coming to Columbus as part of Cruzamentos.
 For a full multimedia experience, visit wexarts.org/viabrasil.